Kindly sponsored by

 Tree to 20 m.
 Bark grey, with close vertical ridges in maturity.
 Twigs slender (2–3 mm thick), green, becoming glabrous.
-Buds large (9–12 mm long), with two visible scales of almost equal length, mostly glabrous.
-Leaves 7–12 × 5.5–9.5 cm, orbicular to subrectangular, rugose; upper surface soon glabrous, lower surface greenish, with a variable cover of brown stellate hairs (most commonly with 4 or 8 arms), and with longer brown hairs fringing the vein-axils ; marginal teeth sometimes almost absent, or rounded with mucronate tips 0.5 mm long.
+Buds large (9–12 mm long), with 2 visible scales of almost equal length, mostly glabrous.
+Leaves 7–12 × 5.5–9.5 cm, orbicular to subrectangular, rugose; upper surface soon glabrous, lower surface greenish, with a variable cover of brown stellate hairs (most commonly with 4 or 8 arms), and with longer brown hairs fringing the vein-axils; teeth of the upper part of the leaf margin rounded with mucronate tips 0.5 mm long to almost absent.
 Floral bracts 5–11 × 0.8–2.3 cm, pale green with dense stellate hairs below, sessile or with stalk to 0.5 cm.
-Inflorescence drooping, normally with 2-5 flowers; staminodes five.
-Fruit large (8–14 x 7–9 mm) , five-ribbed, mamillate and tomentose; fruit-wall thick and woody.
-(Pigott 2012, Flora of China 2018).
+Inflorescence drooping, normally with 2–5 flowers; staminodes 5.
+Fruit large (8–14 × 7–9 mm) , 5-ribbed, mamillate and tomentose; fruit-wall thick and woody.
+(Tang et al. 2007; Pigott 2012).

 Distribution China Gansu; Henan; Hubei; Shaanxi; Sichuan; Xizang; Yunnan.